Looking for reliable fire protection contractors in Vancouver or Surrey?

 Yes.
 Any contractor performing installation or major modifications must meet provincial licensing and municipal permit standards.

 A subcontractor works under a general contractor.
-A primary fire protection contractor may oversee the full fire system scope.
+A primary fire protection contractor may oversee the full scope of the fire system.

 A full-service fire protection contractor can manage multi-system integration if properly certified.